 Nestled on the banks of the Deep River, Medina Bank is easy to access and offers delightful walks in the high canopy rain- forest and a hike to a waterfall.
 The village was recently founded in 1990, and the population of about 250 is mainly Kek’chi.
 Deep River is now a protected area and is still in pristine condition.

-7e’s Lodge in Belize is located a mile from the main road into the jungle just outside of Medina Bank.
-Our eco-lodge is built from locally sourced materials and it is a 2 minute walk from a freshwater river.
+7e is proud to partner with Cindy Cal and her Maya Green Forest Adventure Lodge in Belize. it is located a mile from the main road into the jungle just outside of Medina Bank.
+The eco-lodge is built from locally sourced materials and it is a 2 minute walk from a freshwater river.
 There are armadillos, tapirs, and native birds that you will be able to see during your stay.

 All beds will have mosquito nets to protect you from mosquitoes and other small bugs.
 There is cold water to shower in and electricity to use.
 All lodging operations are coordinated by Cindy and Saul, local leaders in the Maya community of Medina Bank.

 7e's Approach to Human Security.

 In Belize, 7e focuses on Environmental and Health Issues relating to Human Security.
 Find out more about the fundamentals of our programs and how Human Security threats and impacts affect people around the world.